obertscheiderfhwn/RTMsim/README.md

 Results for coarse and fine mesh of case 3:
 <img src="figures/validation_case3a.png"><br>
 <img src="figures/validation_case3b.png"><br>
 If the position of inlet and outlet ports is investigated, simulations with a coarse mesh and short simulation time is sufficient since the flow front progagation is predicted properly.
 The actual filling time can be predicted with a fine mesh.
 A mesh refinement study must be performed.
 With the coarse mesh it takes approximately 50 s longer to reach the same filling state.
 If the predicted filling with the fine mesh is considered correct, the error with the coarse mesh is approximately 20%.
-This is in good agreement with the results from case 1 where the domain size is similar and the permeability values are the same.
+This is in good agreement with the results from case 1 where domain size, coarse and fine mesh are similar and the permeability values are the same.

 # Use cases